iomoath/file_watchtower/README.md

 ```
 The silent scan option will scan the watch list file (watch_list.txt) and create a records for the files. no alarms and notifications will be made.
 Use this option whenever you add new files into the directories being watched.

 5. Create a cron job for routine scanning.
-The following cron will run on 12:00 AM every day.
+The following cron will run at 12:00 AM every day.
 Adjust as your requirements.

 ```
 $ crontab -e